 - Governments are beginning to charge for stormwater management.
 The system of storm drains in your 50+ year old subdivision is crumbling, and the developer isn’t going to pay for it.
 You will pay one way or the other.
 In some enlightened communities, they offer credits for reducing the stormwater load via on-site capture and infiltration.

 - In many areas, water crises are developing.
 The burning platform caused by the specter of running out of water is motivating people to take a look at alternatives.

 - In some limited cases, there are fines being levied for failure to adopt rainwater for hotels.
-Check this out from India!
 This trend may be coming to your area sometime soon.

 The hospitality industry is really ideal for using rainwater collection for these reasons.